MobileIgniter/ng-photon/README.md

 3. `ngPhoton.connect(accessPoint, password)` will do 3 things for you: 1) get the device's PublicKey (which isn't actually needed but the SAP library needs you to do it), 2) configure the Photon with the wireless info you provided (including password), and 3) tell the Photon to connect to the network.

 ## Caveats ##

-The SoftAP library included in `ngPhoton.min.js` is based on [this fork](https://github.com/msolters/softap-setup-js) which browserifies the node.js library written by Particle.

 Also your Photon needs to be running firmware version 0.4.4 or better.
 You can read more about flashing firmware [here](https://github.com/spark/firmware) (it's pretty easy).